macgyver723/bookmarklets/README.md

 # bookmarklets

 Here is a collection of bookmarklets that I've created in hopes they may be helpful to others.
-Open up the folder for the bookmarklet you're interested in and follow the instructions to use it.
+You can view the code to each bookmarklet here.
+To install, I recommend using [this site](https://BookMarklets.stefanfritz.repl.co)